 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Prevention Magazine a moderate pseudoscience source and Mixed for factual reporting due to not always supporting the consensus of science.
+- Overall, we rate Prevention Magazine as a moderate pseudoscience source and Mixed for factual reporting due to not always supporting the consensus of science.

 Factual Reporting: MIXED

 Founded in 1950, Prevention Magazine their associated website is an American healthy lifestyle magazine featuring articles about health conditions, wellness, food and nutrition, weight loss, fitness, and beauty.
 The current editor is Jane Francisco.